cpaxton/costar_stack/README.md

 viewer	    	:	See first distance filtered pcl and save it.
 Default: ```false``` save_directory	:	Location of save directory.
 Default: ```$(find object_on_table_segmenter)/result```

+save_index = 0

+laod_directory

+tableTF    : marker we are going to use